wmhilton-stoplight/platform-docs/2.-workspaces/h.branch-management.md

 git push origin master:main
 ```

-2. Now we have two probably identical branches.
+2. Now you have two probably identical branches.
 Pop over to your project settings to change it.

 ![Under Project Settings the Branches section has a Default Branch dropdown](../assets/images/branches-overview.png)